A Guide to Craft Breweries in Philadelphia

 Photo courtesy of Human Robot.

-Human Robot‘s catchy name has a meaning: human refers to classic-style beers, robot leaning toward experimental like Raspberry Sour Brains Splash.
-The brewery itself is rooted in a historic old carriage house and horse stable, one with rustic charm and plenty of hero’s tales including their own.
+Human Robot‘s catchy name has a meaning: human refers to classic-style beers, robot leaning toward experimental like raspberry sours and French IPAs.
+The brewery itself is rooted in a historic old carriage house and horse stable, one with rustic charm and plenty of hero’s tales.

-• Taproom Experience: The brewery is a bit off the beaten path, located across the street from Philly’s Graffiti Mecca at North 5th Street.
+Taproom Experience: The brewery is a bit off the beaten path in the Fishtown neighborhood.
 Grab an outside table and stare at modern-day Picassos while sipping a Czech Pale Lager and tearing into a hoagie from co-tenant Poe’s Sandwich Joint.

 Attic Brewing

-• Taproom Experience: The spacious, family-friendly taproom features a back bar that dates back to the 19th century and a front bar created using salvaged goods from old Philadelphia businesses and homes.
-Visitors can choose to sit indoors or outside as they enjoy the 14 varieties of beer and cider on tap, with food available at neighboring Deke’s BBQ or one of any number of food trucks that pop-up on weekends throughout the year.
+Taproom Experience: The spacious, family-friendly taproom features a back bar that dates back to the 19th century and a front bar created using salvaged goods from old Philadelphia businesses and homes.
+Visitors can choose to sit indoors or outside as they enjoy the varieties of beer and cider on tap, with food available at neighboring Deke’s Roadhouse Bar-B-Que or one of any number of food trucks that pop-up on weekends throughout the year.

 Wissahickon Brewing